 Are you interested in using the Charlotte Mason homeschooling method in your children’s education?
 A Charlotte Mason education is an amazing thing and is a popular choice among home educators today – particularly those of Christian convictions in America.
-The method’s inherent gentleness and connection with nature has made it a great choice for many families, especially those with exuberant children with a love for the outdoors.
+In addition, the method’s inherent gentleness and connection with nature have made it a great choice for many families, especially those with exuberant children with a love for the outdoors.

 In this article, we’ll look at many things about the Charlotte Mason (CM) homeschooling style, including:

 - 10 Important Tenets of a CM Education